aexelqixing/brain-cancer-analysis/python notebook scripts/README.md

 This was where I created all of the support vector machines and compared them with other machine learning algorithms.

 All files were the same, except they compared the different subtypes of brain cancer with normal tissues.
-For example, the file 'shap_with_astrocytoma.ipynb' was an astrocytoma classifier, and 'shap_with_GBM.ipynb' was a GBM classifier.
+For example, the file 'astrocytoma-classifier.ipynb' was an astrocytoma classifier, and 'gbm-classifier.ipynb' was a GBM classifier.

 ## Reading in the Data